Rockyneuron/stimulation_protocols/pupil_labs/screen_stimulus_presentation/readme.txt

 Run the program and follow the instruction in the console.

 ## De code is under development.
-Any contributions and suggestions
+Any contributions and suggestions are wellcome.
+To
-refer to the Xscape proyect corresponding author: arturo-jose.valino@incipit.csic.es
+commit a pull request refer to the Xscape proyect corresponding author: arturo-jose.valino@incipit.csic.es

                                             Xscape Project (CSIC-INCIPIT) 02/03/2023